 - This project combines field limnology, experimental and resurrection ecology and palaeolimnology in a key ecoregion

 Tropical freshwater lakes are critical natural systems of global importance, providing vital ecosystem services to some of Earth’s fastest growing and most vulnerable human populations, yet are scientifically under researched.
-Surprisingly little work has been carried out on productive tropical lakes, which are undergoing rapid catchment and environmental change under recent human activity (Ryves et al. 2011, Mills et al. 2017, 2018), with largely unknown impacts on key aspects of ecosystem function.
+Surprisingly little work has been carried out on productive tropical lakes, which are undergoing rapid catchment and environmental change under recent human activity (Ryves et al. 2011, Mills et al. 2017), with largely unknown impacts on key aspects of ecosystem function.
 Tropical lakes are excellent natural laboratories in which to study ecological responses to such environmental stressors, both at a community level (e.g. functional and taxonomic biodiversity) and for individual groups or species.
-In particular, tropical lakes provide exciting opportunities to explore evolutionary processes for keystone aquatic organisms.
+In particular, tropical lakes provide exciting opportunities to explore evolutionary processes for keystone aquatic organisms to inform our understanding of the future resilience of these systems under multiple stressors of environmental change.
 Daphnia spp. (water fleas) are ideal for such studies as they have both fast generational turnover, and produce eggs in protective cases, which can be hatched from seedbanks in lake sediments (Fig. 1; Orsini et al. 2013, 2016).

-This PhD will address these questions in the lake-rich region of equatorial western Uganda, where there are ~100 crater lakes in 4 lake districts varying from shallow and saline, to deep and fresh, together comprising one of the world’s top 200 most biologically valuable ecoregions (Fig. 1) and acting as a natural aquatic laboratory.
-These freshwater lakes are important resources for drinking, irrigation and nutrition (e.g. fishing), as well as centres of aquatic and terrestrial biodiversity, within landscapes often heavily impacted by human activity (Fig. 1).
-Understanding how keystone aquatic species (e.g. Daphnia) adapt and evolve under environmental stress is crucial to evaluating the future resilience of these systems at a time when anthropogenic impacts increasingly drive global environmental change.
+This PhD will address these questions in the lake-rich region of equatorial western Uganda, where there are ~100 crater lakes, together comprising a globally valuable ecoregion and acting as a natural aquatic laboratory.
+Such lakes are important resources for drinking, irrigation and nutrition (e.g. fishing), as well as centres of aquatic and terrestrial biodiversity, within landscapes often heavily impacted by human activity (Fig. 1).

 Training and Skills